intake/intake-sql/docs/source/quickstart.rst

 Quickstart
 ==========

-This guide will show you how to get started using *Intake-Postgres* to read data stored in the `PostgresSQL <https://www.postgresql.org>`_ RDBMS.
+This guide illustrates how to get started using *Intake-Postgres*, an *Intake* plugin that adds support for ingesting data from the `PostgresSQL <https://www.postgresql.org>`_ RDBMS.
 Before continuing, please complete the *Intake* quickstart.

 Installation